-A. General Project Information.
+- A. General Project Information.
 Provide project identification information: District, County, State Route (SR), Section, Local Route Number/Name, ECMS number, Functional Classification and Area System (e.g., rural/urban), Typology (typically required for new and reconstruction projects), and project complexity.
-Also indicate if the project is on the NHS, the STRAHNET or STRAHNET connector, and if the project is Federal Oversight.
-Provide a brief project description.

-B. Traffic Information.
-Provide the following traffic information: Design Year, Design Year ADT, Current Year ADT, truck %, design speed and posted speed.

-C. Design Element and Design Criteria.
-Provide the appropriate design element from the list of the 13 controlling criteria for each of the elements requiring a design exception.
+Also, indicate if the project is on the NHS, the STRAHNET or STRAHNET connector, and if the project is Federal Oversight.
+Provide a brief project description. - B. Traffic Information.
+Provide the following traffic information: Design Year, Design Year ADT, Current Year ADT, truck %, design speed and posted speed. - C. Design Element and Design Criteria.
+Provide the appropriate design element from the list of the 11 controlling criteria for each of the elements requiring a design exception.
 Indicate the location of each design element with stations and segment/offset.
 Check the applicable design criteria box.
 Indicate the required value, the proposed value and the existing value, if applicable.
-Name the PennDOT and AASHTO reference source, including edition date, name of publication, and page number for each design element.

-D. Justification.
-The justification for each design element requiring a design exception should include the following:
+Name the PennDOT and AASHTO reference source, including edition date, name of publication, and page number for each design element. - D. Justification.
+The justification for each design element requiring a design exception should include the following: - 1.
+Impacts.

-1. Impacts.
 Explain why the design exception is justified.
 Include how the proposed design reduces these impacts while providing a safe transportation facility.
 Also include impacts of any incremental improvements considered.
-A general magnitude of the impacts is typically sufficient to show justification.

-a.
-Environmental: The impacts of the proposed project with and without the proposed design exception(s) on sensitive environmental areas such as wetlands, farmlands, hazardous waste sites, Section 106 Resources, 4(f) sites, etc.
+A general magnitude of the impacts is typically sufficient to show justification. - a.
+Environmental: The impacts of the proposed project with and without the proposed design exception(s) on sensitive environmental areas such as wetlands, farmlands, hazardous waste sites, Section 106 Resources, 4(f) sites, etc. - b.

-b.
 Right-of-Way (ROW): The impacts on ROW of the proposed project with and without the proposed design exception(s) on adjacent properties.
-This can be explained in differences of takes in acres and/or square footage, total take versus strip take, displacements, loss of usable space, proximity/distance to homes, loss of businesses, etc.

-c.
-Construction: The impacts of the proposed project during construction, with and without the proposed design exception(s), including traffic control operations, detours, and access to residences and businesses.
+This can be explained in differences of takes in acres and/or square footage, total take versus strip take, displacements, loss of usable space, proximity/distance to homes, loss of businesses, etc. - c.
+Construction: The impacts of the proposed project during construction, with and without the proposed design exception(s), including traffic control operations, detours, and access to residences and businesses. - d.

-d.
 Design Exception Requests on Structures: For projects where a design exception is being requested for a bridge feature such as bridge width or structural capacity, specify effects on the structure associated with incorporating and not incorporating the requested design exception.
-Justification may include the latest bridge sufficiency rating, the effect of the project on any load restrictions, and design life of the bridge.

-e.
-Other: Describe site constraints such as railroads, significant utility impacts, etc.
+Justification may include the latest bridge sufficiency rating, the effect of the project on any load restrictions, and design life of the bridge. - e.
+All Modes of Transportation: Discuss impacts and usability by all modes of transportation and overall impacts on the community. - f.
+Other: Describe site constraints such as railroads, significant utility impacts, etc. - 2.
+Alternatives.
+Briefly describe or attach alternatives considered (if any).
+Include alternatives for incremental improvements considered. - 3.
+Compatibility.

-2. Compatibility.
 Describe the compatibility of the proposed design and design exception(s) with the geometrics and typology of roadway sections adjacent to the proposed project for each design exception element.